 9.2 Attendance at employer-required training will be considered time worked.
 The Employer will make reasonable attempts to schedule employer-required training during an employee’s regular work shift.
 The Employer will pay the registration, and associated travel costs in accordance with Article 21, for employer-required training.

-9.3 Master Agreement Training
+9.3 Collective Bargaining Agreement Training

 The Employer and the Union agree that training for managers, supervisors and union stewards responsible for the day-to-day administration of this Agreement is important.
 The Union will provide training to current union stewards, and the Employer will provide training to managers and supervisors on this Agreement.